-As of August 14th, the U.S. Centers for Disease Control and Prevention report that 1975 cases of Ebola have been reported and 1069 people have died from the disease during the current outbreak.
+As of August 14th, the U.S. Centers for Disease Control and Prevention report that 1,975 cases of Ebola have been reported and 1,069 people have died from the disease during the current outbreak.
 In Sierra Leone, there have been 783 cases of Ebola and 334 fatalities.

-Father Themi, who, runs the Holy Orthodox Mission in Freetown, Sierra Leone which consists of a compound for the disabled, known as Waterloo, a primary school and a teacher’s college.
+“Father Themi” Adamopoulos runs the Holy Orthodox Mission in Freetown, Sierra Leone which consists of a compound for the disabled known as Waterloo, a primary school and a teacher’s college.
 The Waterloo compound was constructed to help care for the children of disabled parents.

-The mission provides housing for the disabled and their families, water wells for drinking, cleaning, and growing of fruits and vegetables.
-A medical clinic and a small school for the children of the disabled are also located on the Waterloo compound.
+The mission provides housing for the disabled and their families, water wells for drinking, cleaning, and the growing of fruits and vegetables.
+A medical clinic and a small school for the children of the disabled are also located on the compound.

-From its inception, Father Themi’s missionary work in Sierra Leone has been extremely challenging, but now the systemic problems of recovering from a devastating civil war, poverty, and ignorance have been magnified by a horrific health crisis.
+From its inception, Father Themi’s missionary work in Sierra Leone has been extremely challenging — but now the systemic problems of recovering from a devastating civil war, poverty and ignorance have been magnified by a horrific health crisis.

-Interviewed from his residence in Freetown on August 14th, Father Themi said, “This is the worst period of the crisis.
+Interviewed from his residence in Freetown on August 14th, Father Themi said “This is the worst period of the crisis.
 I’m hoping that within a few weeks the epidemic will be lessened, but right now we are in the worst part of the storm.
 Nurses and doctors have run away from the hospitals.
 There are very few clinics you can go to now and seek any type of medical treatment unless you have a large amount of money.”

-Father Themi wants people in the West to know that the Ebola crisis has the potential to reach North America and Europe.
+This dedicated priest wants people in the West to know that the Ebola crisis has the potential to reach North America and Europe.
 “While many of the international air carriers have stopped flying to West Africa, there are still flights from Sierra Leone to other African cities.
 The potential exists for people who have the disease and may not know it yet to fly to London or New York and then become symptomatic.
 When the symptoms are present, the disease is spread quite easily through routine human contact.”

-“Consequently since the next 30 to 60 days are the most crucial in this current Ebola crisis my natural place for the next few months, or as long as the emergency period remains, is here in Sierra Leone.”
+“Consequently since the next 30 to 60 days are the most crucial in this current Ebola crisis, my natural place for the next few months, or as long as the emergency period remains, is here in Sierra Leone.”

 Begging on the streets of Sierra Leone, once a routine practice, has now become a potentially deadly pursuit.